rickshinners/dns-updater/Readme.md

 * *AWS_SECRET_ACCESS_KEY* Your AWS secret access key
 * *HOSTED_ZONE_ID* The AWS hosted zone id that contains the target dns name
 * *DNS_NAME* DNS name to set to the running instance's external IP
 * *CRON* The cron schedule on which to run.
-Defaults to every 5 minutes
+Defaults to every 5 minutes.
+Time is in UTC
 * *DNS_TTL* TTL in seconds for the DNS record.
 Defaults to 300
+* *LOG_LEVEL* Logging level [CRITICAL, ERROR, WARNING, INFO, DEBUG] Defaults to INFO